Hard Hunk-O-Man Hot Process Soap Recipe (Pine & Peppermint Will Make You Swoon)

 You might be wondering: Does hot process soap need to cure?

-You'll find the longer you leave your hot process soap, the harder it will become as the excess moisture evaporates.
+You'll find the longer you leave your hot process soap, the harder it will become as any excess moisture evaporates.
 So---if you want a super hard bar, definitely let it sit for several days.
 However, this is not necessary for safety.
 Your hot process soap is safe to use right away!
 Yay!

 Final Thoughts On Hard Hunk-O-Man Soap Recipe